chunkanglu/Obsidian-Notes/LINA01/Phonetics Vowels.md

 tags:
   - LINA01
 ---
->![Will be given consonant and vowel ipa charts without labels in exam]
+Will be given consonant and vowel ipa charts without labels in exam

 Bracketing:
 - square [m] actual sound we produce
 - /m/ abstract representation of sound (phoneme)